situmtech/cordova/example/README.md

 - On Android: open `example/android/` with Android Studio.
 - On iOS: open `example/ios/App/App.xcworkspace` with XCode.

-> [!TIP]
-> You might want to try out this configuration if you are facing some issues to build our sample app:
->
-> - node 19.8.1
-> - ionic 7.1.5 (@ionic/cli npm package)
-> - gradle 8.4
-> - java 17.0.6

 ## Using @situm/cordova on a Cordova app